Omare04/SOEN342-Project/README.md

 - **Instructor Management**: Register seasonal instructors and set their availability.
 - **Client Registration**: Register clients and allow them to book lessons.
 - **Scheduling and Bookings**: Schedule lessons at specific locations and allow clients to make bookings.
-- **Concurrency Control**: Ensure mutual exclusion for data access by using reader-writer locks.

 ## Getting Started